godiard/help-activity/source/paint.rst

 .. image :: ../images/Paint1ActTab.png

 Activity tab.
 Here you may name the project, and access the :doc:`/journal`, to provide a description.
 Try to get in the habit of re-naming the project before you start work.
 Move the cursor over the existing title, click the left mouse button, and start typing a name for the project.
-You may then use the delete key to remove the remains of the original title.
+Your new name will overwrite the original.

 The collaboration button is grayed out, see :ref:`Sharing`.